Psychology

 Psychology Internship

 Juniors and seniors can obtain practical experience working under supervision in a setting relevant to psychology.
 Internship students will spend approximately 6 or 12 hours per week at their field placement and will attend a weekly seminar on campus.
-Students may register for PSYC 485 Psychology Internship for 3 or 6 credits.
+Students may register for PSYC 485 Psychology Internship for 2 to 6 credits.
 Application should be made to the director of the psychology internship program.

 Minor or Integrative Studies Concentration Requirements